abubakerKhaled/Learning_Log/README.md

    - Edit existing entries to update progress or correct information.
    - View entries chronologically or by topic.

+## Security Note

+To enhance security, the application uses the `admin_honeypot` module.
+This module provides a honeypot for automated bots that may attempt to access the admin interface.
+The actual Django admin interface is secured under a different path (`theboss/`).

 ## Getting Started